bird-house/birdhouse-docs/docs/source/dev_guide.rst

 For more details, see the :ref:`installation` section and the :ref:`Makefile documentation <bootstrap:makefile>`.

-Buildout Recipes by Birdhouse
+Buildout recipes by birdhouse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :term:`Buildout` has a plugin mechanism to extend the build tool functionality with `recipes <http://www.buildout.org/en/latest/docs/recipe.html>`_.
 Buildout can handle Python dependencies on its own.
-But in Birdhouse, we install most dependencies with Anaconda.
+But in birdhouse, we install most dependencies with Anaconda.
 We are using a Buildout extension to install conda packages with Buildout.
 Buildout does use these Python packages instead of downloading them from :term:`PyPi`.
 There is also a set of recipes to set up Web Processing Services with :term:`PyWPS`, :term:`Nginx`, :term:`Gunicorn` and :term:`Supervisor`.
 All these `Buildout recipes are on GitHub <https://github.com/bird-house?query=birdhousebuilder.recipe>`_ and can be `found on PyPi <https://pypi.python.org/pypi?%3Aaction=search&term=birdhousebuilder.recipe&submit=search>`_.

-Here is the list of currently-used Buildout recipes by Birdhouse:
+Here is the list of currently-used Buildout recipes by birdhouse:

 * `birdhousebuilder.recipe.conda <https://pypi.python.org/pypi/birdhousebuilder.recipe.conda>`_: A Buildout recipe to install Anaconda packages.
 * `birdhousebuilder.recipe.pywps <https://pypi.python.org/pypi/birdhousebuilder.recipe.pywps>`_: A Buildout recipe to install and configure PyWPS Web Processing Service with Anaconda.
 * `birdhousebuilder.recipe.pycsw <https://pypi.python.org/pypi/birdhousebuilder.recipe.pycsw>`_: A Buildout recipe to install and configure pycsw Catalog Service (CSW) with Anaconda.
 * `birdhousebuilder.recipe.nginx <https://pypi.python.org/pypi/birdhousebuilder.recipe.nginx>`_: A Buildout recipe to install and configure Nginx with Anaconda.
 * `birdhousebuilder.recipe.supervisor <https://pypi.python.org/pypi/birdhousebuilder.recipe.supervisor>`_: A Buildout recipe to install and configure supervisor for Anaconda.
-* `birdhousebuilder.recipe.docker <https://pypi.python.org/pypi/birdhousebuilder.recipe.docker>`_: A Buildout recipe to generate a Dockerfile for Birdhouse applications.
+* `birdhousebuilder.recipe.docker <https://pypi.python.org/pypi/birdhousebuilder.recipe.docker>`_: A Buildout recipe to generate a Dockerfile for birdhouse applications.
 * `birdhousebuilder.recipe.sphinx <https://pypi.python.org/pypi/birdhousebuilder.recipe.sphinx>`_: A Buildout recipe to generate documentation with Sphinx.
 * `birdhousebuilder.recipe.ncwms <https://pypi.python.org/pypi/birdhousebuilder.recipe.ncwms>`_: A Buildout recipe to install and configure ncWMS2 Web Map Service.
 * `birdhousebuilder.recipe.adagucserver <https://pypi.python.org/pypi/birdhousebuilder.recipe.adagucserver>`_: A Buildout recipe to install and configure Adagucserver Web Map Service.